- White sheets

 - The facilitator asks participants to develop story #1: The Current Experience.

 - Introducing the activity, the faciltator might say, “This storyboard should be inspired by your teamwork experience, including insights, quotes, moments, actions, successes and disruptions.
 This story should portray a vivid picture of what your team is experiencing today and should include details about what the characters are thinking, feeling and doing during this time.”

-The facilitator then asks participants to develop story #2: The New Vision Experience.
+- The facilitator then asks participants to develop story #2: The New Vision Experience.
 This storyboard is the participants’ opportunity to imagine what the ideal team experience should be, by telling a story using the same characters as story #1.
-Participants should maintain coherence between both stories, as this will allow them to perceive how problems of The Current Experience are being addressed in the New Vision Experience.
+Participants should maintain coherence between both stories, as this will allow them to perceive how challenges in The Current Experience are being addressed in the New Vision Experience.

-The facilitator must have an active role in the beginning of the activity, by introducing its goal and rules.
+- The facilitator must have an active role at the beginning of the activity, by introducing its goal and rules.

-At the end of the activity, the facilitator must resume the activity and give space to any participant that wants to share what they liked most and less, as well as what they learn and are aware after this experience.
+- At the end of the activity, the facilitator can complete the session with a group discussion and give space to any participant that wants to share what they liked most and least, as well as what they learn and be more aware of this experience.

 An example developed by Slovenian teachers